serverless/dashboard/docs/faq.md

 Trouble shooting and finding API errors is a valuable way to use Serveless Console.
 To identify API Errors, select the HTTP status codes and filter for 500 or other status codes you are interested in visualizing.
-We recommend [saving a custom view](using/metrics.md) of your non 200 status code across in your production envorionments across your org.
+We recommend [saving a custom view](using/metrics.md)of your non 200 status code across in your production envorionments across your org.

 You can use this view to quickly identify anomolies, and then locate the underlying [Trace](using/traces.md) that caused the problem.